mahaloz/ctf-wiki-en/docs/misc/picture/png.md

 ...
 ```

-Note that you can't just randomly change the image's width, you need to brute force the width based on the IHDR chunk's CRC value (see Python script blow).
+Note that you can't just randomly change the image's width, you need to brute force the width based on the IHDR chunk's CRC value (see Python script below).

 ```python